firebase/quickstart-js/gcf/README.md

  - Open [this page](https://console.developers.google.com/project/_/settings)
  - Choose the project you created earlier and click **Continue**
  - Click **Enable Billing**
  - Select one of your **Billing accounts**.
-You may have to [create a Billing account](https://pantheon.corp.google.com/billing/create) first.
+You may have to [create a Billing account](https://console.developers.google.com/billing/create) first.

-Run `firebase auth` and authenticate with your Google account.

 ## Start a local development server